See Stranger Things’ Joseph Quinn Meet Metallica—and Jam Out to "Master of Puppets" With the Band - E! Online

-It's safe to say Eddie Munson's dreams came true this weekend.
+It's safe to say Eddie Munson's dreams came true this week.

 Joseph Quinn, who plays the heavy metal fan on Stranger Things, not only got to meet Metallica at Lollapalooza, but share a jam session to the song "Master of Puppets" with the band backstage.
 After all, Eddie did have a crucial scene in the upside down with that very track.